Biden says verdict in Chauvin trial could be a step toward racial justice in America and urges country to come together - KION546

 Harris added, “History will look back at this moment and see it as an inflection moment.”

-In light of an impending verdict in the trial, the President’s previously planned remarks on the American Jobs Plan were rescheduled and the new speech was planned.
+The White House had been monitoring the trial over the past several days, and did not plan travel outside of Washington for Biden this week as closing arguments got underway.
+Officials had signaled Biden was likely to address the outcome when a verdict was reached.

+On Tuesday, planned remarks on his infrastructure proposal were scrapped to make way for his statement on the trial.

-There was different language prepared for various outcomes in the trial, though all versions included acknowledgment of the outpouring prompted by Floyd’s death.
-Aides have been working on the language for a presidential statement over the course of the past week or so.
+Speechwriters had prepared different versions for various outcomes in the trial, though all of them included acknowledgment of the outpouring prompted by Floyd’s death, officials said.
+Aides had worked on the presidential statement over the past week or so.

-Biden called on the country to continue to listen to the cries of activists who have sounded the alarm about police brutality in the months since Floyd’s death.

-“We have to listen.
-I can’t breathe.
-I can’t breathe.
-Those were George Floyd’s last words.
-We can’t let those words die with him.
-We have to keep hearing those words.”

-Earlier Tuesday, Biden said he was “praying the verdict is the right verdict” and suggested there was ample evidence for the jury to consider as they determine whether Chauvin is guilty of murdering Floyd.
+Earlier Tuesday, Biden had said he was “praying the verdict is the right verdict” and suggested there was ample evidence for the jurors to consider as they determined whether Chauvin was guilty.

 “It’s overwhelming, in my view,” Biden said in the Oval Office, where he was meeting with Hispanic lawmakers.
 “I wouldn’t say that unless the jury was sequestered.”

-Note: This story has been updated with additional developments on Tuesday.